 PO Box 2526

-Commercial New Zealand fishers fishing in the CCAMLR Convention Area must provide electronic reports of toothfish catch and effort to the CCAMLR secretariat and MPI.
+New Zealand commercial fishers fishing in the CCAMLR Convention Area must provide electronic reports of toothfish catch and effort to:

 - trip dates